OIFhax/The-Hackers-Den/README.md

 Unless otherwise noted, the code in this repository is licensed under the MIT License.
 See the `LICENSE` file for more details.
 ```

-Please adjust the content as needed to better fit your services and repository contents.